zinen/Rabatten/README.md

 ### Content script

 The content script will fire on each site you visit, looking for a match between the site and your activated services.
 It is fired only at `document_end` meaning it will be the lasts priority to load on each site.
-Once a match is found the match is made visible to the user via a top banner on the sites content.
+Once a match is found the match is made visible to the user via a top pane on the sites content.
 The data of the match is also shared with background page, to be used later for the popup page.

 ### Popup page